Independent gas transporters

 4. Market Competition

 IGTs contribute to competition in the UK gas market by offering an alternative to traditional gas distribution networks (GDNs), particularly in areas that GDNs do not cover.
-This competition promotes cost efficiency and expands gas access to areas that would otherwise be underserved.
+This competition promotes lower domestic and business gas prices and expands gas access to areas that would otherwise be underserved.

 Major UK independent gas transporters (IGTs)